daronphang/coding_resources/javascript/angular/tesing.md

 ## Testing:
-Unittests written in Jasmine with Karma as test runner.
+Unittests written in Jasmine framework with Karma as test runner.
 ```
 describe(string, function)    Function takes a title and function containing one or more specs
 it(string, function)          Function takes title and function containing one or more expectations